In baking, leavening is the air that causes breads, cakes and other baked goodies to rise when they go in the oven.

 - Fresh yeast is found mainly in commercial bake shops.
 It comes in one-pound bricks and can be added directly to the dough or dissolved in water first.
 Note that dissolving it is only to help disperse it more fully; it doesn't need to proof.

 You can convert fresh yeast to active dry or instant dry by multiplying by 0.5 and 0.35, respectively.
 As a general rule, it's best to use whatever type of yeast a given recipe calls for.
 There are too many variables that can come into play when you start converting.

-In most cases, yeast doughs rise once, then get punched down, and then rise again.
+In most cases, yeast doughs rise once, get punched down and then rise again.
 Finally, they go into the oven, where the heat rouses the yeast to one last great expulsion of CO2 before they reach 140 F and die.

 Baking soda (sometimes called sodium bicarbonate or bicarbonate of soda) is a white powder that comes in a box, and it has a pH level of 8 to 9, which means it is a base.
 When combined with an acidic ingredient, it will produce a chemical reaction that causes the release of CO2.

 Unlike the reaction of yeast, which occurs slowly over a long period of time, baking soda acts quickly, which is why the breads and muffins it produces are called quick breads.